LOCATION: Rajasthan AREA: 8,332.03 kmē PRIVY PURSE: Rs 5,20,000 POPULATION: 823,055 (1941) RELIGION: Hindu

 - Rao Salah Singh, 4th Thakur Saheb of Thana, married and had issue.

-- Rao Hanwant Singh, 5th Thakur Saheb of Thana (5 villages and revenue of 5,000Rs in 1893), Member of the State Council, married and had issue.
+- Rao Hanwant Singh, 5th Thakur Saheb of Thana (5 villages and revenue of Rs10,000 in 1903, with 21 horses for the Darbar), Member of the Alwar State Council, married and had issue.

 - Thakur Sultan Singh, 7th Thakur Saheb of